Laurab-io/Laurab-io/README.md

 -->

 - 💥 I’m currently working on dope stuff at 8x8.
 We power the world through video chat.
-- 🌱 I’m currently learning how to internalize lifecycles in React
+- 🌱 I work in React, Bulma, RBX, GraphQL and Netlify.
+Also GTM.
 - 🤩 Ask me about coding
 - 📫 How to reach me: io.laurab@gmail.com
 - 🎼 Fun fact: I play the violin, cello, mandolin and guitar, sometimes.
-- ✝️